 In all the schools, English is taught as a compulsory subject.
-People of Malta speak English which is greatly influenced by the Italian language.
-Around 61% of the population of Malta prefer reading and writing in English.
+The people of Malta speak English which is greatly influenced by the Italian language.
+Around 61% of the population of Malta prefers reading and writing in English.

 According to one survey, Norway is the fourth-best country in the world in terms of the English proficiency of the general population.
 So they taught English to children from their childhood.
 Therefore, they become proficient in English when they reach adulthood.

 Do you know that 90% of the Swedish population speaks English fluently?
 Therefore, you will not face problems in conversing with people in Stockholm or Gothenburg.
 According to the Eurobarometer, the number of people that can speak English is 86% of the population and it is increasing exponentially.